country profile

 Critically unprepared

-Papua New Guinea shows critically low readiness to meet the challenges and opportunities of education in a rapidly changing world (16th percentile worldwide).
+Papua New Guinea shows critically low readiness to meet the challenges and opportunities of education in a rapidly changing world (15th percentile worldwide).
 Core capabilities are weak across most dimensions, and essential systems face significant constraints.
-Higher scores indicate a system that is better prepared to anticipate and shape the future of learning.

 26.21Composite score